 Cigarette smoking is a risk closely identified with developing Crohn’s disease and is perhaps one of the easiest of the risk factors to control.

-Smoking can lower the natural body defenses within the intestine, interfere with blood flow, and also damage the immune system, causing more inflammation.
-Also, some studies show that smoking can affect those inherited genes that make the body more prone to Crohn’s disease.
+Smoking can lower the body’s natural defenses within the intestine, interfere with blood flow, and also damage the immune system, causing more inflammation.
+So, if you’re smoking, it’s important to stop so you lower your risk of developing Crohn’s disease.

 Yet another factor you can control includes the following…